jagarsoft/php-state-machine/README.md

 Action functions are atomic.
 If you fire new events in an action function, they will be enqueued, and their action functions, if any, will be invoked consecutively, every time action function return.

-If you, cancel transition within a nested event, subsequent events may fail if no event is defined for the current state.
+If you cancel transition within a nested event, subsequent events may fail if no alternative event is defined for the current state.

 Unexpected events for the current state will throw an exception.

-You can fire common event from any state, by defining a _addCommonTransition_ with expected event and destination state only.
+You can fire common event from any state, by defining a _addCommonTransition_ with expected event and destination state only, but you must add all states yet.

 [^1]: https://en.wikipedia.org/wiki/Finite-state_machine